sporto/planetproto/exercises/090_implicit_this/problem.md

 Challenge
 ---------

-- Define two constructor functions: 'Machine' and 'Organic'
+- Define two constructor functions: 'Robot' and 'Vehicle'
-- When called with 'new', the Machine constructor function should return the implicit 'this'
+- When called with 'new', the Robot constructor function should return the implicit 'this'
-- When called with 'new', the Organic constructor function should return an object of your own making, not the implicit 'this'.
+- When called with 'new', the Vehicle constructor function should return an object of your own making, not the implicit 'this'.

 Boilerplate
 -----------